neg-0/dod-fitness/backend_docs/api_overview.md

 ## Conclusion

-This API overview provides a high-level understanding of the DoD Fitness App Backend Service API.
+This API overview provides a high-level understanding of Atlas Backend Service API.
 For detailed endpoint specifications, request/response schemas, and examples, refer to the OpenAPI files in the `api_specs` directory.
-The API is designed to be secure, efficient, and scalable, providing a robust foundation for the DoD Fitness App ecosystem.
+The API is designed to be secure, efficient, and scalable, providing a robust foundation for Atlas ecosystem.